Marak/play.js/ReadMe.md

 ### fun facts

-play.speak() calls are async ^_^ ahahaha, but where are the callbacks? fork and have fun!
+play.sound() calls are async ^_^ ahahaha, but where are the callbacks? fork and have fun!

 ### Requirements

-Mac OS
+Mac OS and node.js